 - 1/2 cup extra virgin Greek olive oil divided

 - 1 large onion finely chopped

-- 3 red bell peppers seeded and diced into 1-inch/2.5-cm chunks
+- 3 red or green bell peppers seeded and cut into 1-inch/2.5-cm chunks

-- 2 sweet red long fleshy pepper, seeded and diced, as for the green
+- 2 sweet red long fleshy pepper, seeded and cut as above

 - 2 large tomatoes grated, about 1 ½ to 2 cups